-- 1. The color of the top half of the cartridge changes gradually from white to brown through continued use.
-If the top half is completely brown it should be replaced.
+- 1. The color of the bottom half of the cartridge changes gradually from purple to brown through continued use.
+If the bottom half is completely brown it should be replaced.
 Replacement cartridges are available from TestEquity (our part number 383911). - 2.
 Use a screwdriver to loosen the clamps from the bottom and top of the filter and remove the tubing from the barbed fitting on the filter.
 Be prepared to catch a small amount of water from the tubes and bottom of the filter with a rag or paper towel. - 3.
 Lift the filter up to disengaged it from the bottom flange and then pull the bottom of the filter towards you.
 Then, pull the filter out of the top flange.
-Perform the installation in the reverse order. - 4.
-If you are using the chamber in a stand-alone mode without any plumbing, refill the water reservoir per the Water Fill instructions above. - 5.
-If the chamber is connected to a plumbed and filtered water source, turn the water supply back on.
-The reservoir will automatically re-fill to the correct level.
+Perform the installation in the reverse order.